-6. You receive the first signal to launch, is the area downwind (ideally 200 ft.), free of bystanders, nearby dogs, etc.?
+6. You receive the first signal to launch, is the area downwind (ideally at least 300 ft.), free of bystanders, nearby dogs, etc.?

 If the kite doesn't appear to be biting into the air and wants to take off you might indicate to the kiteboarder that he should wait for the wind to fill in.
 Does the wind appear to be excessively gusty and would waiting a minute or so bring less violent wind?
 Otherwise, give the acknowledgment signal to the rider and wait for the kiteboarders confirming signal and then GENTLY release the kite.